-Remembrance Day is on November 11 and on that day there are ceremonies, parades and other events throughout Vancouver to mark the occasion.
+Remembrance Day is on November 11th and on that day there are usually ceremonies, parades and other events throughout Vancouver.

-Note: Remembrance Day event details may change.
+Note: Remembrance Day event details for 2022 are to be confirmed.
 Check with your local Legion or municipal government website for exact information, or check out the Canadian Legion website.

 If you are unfamiliar with this holiday, click Remembrance Day to learn about the significance of the occasion.

 REMEMBRANCE DAY CHOIR CONCERTS

 Choir concerts also happen around Remembrance Day in the Lower Mainland.
 In 2022 the Vancouver Welsh Men’s Choir performs in North Vancouver on November 6th and in Delta on November 11th.
 The Chor Leoni men’s choir, meanwhile, has concerts in Vancouver on November 10th and 11th.